Biography

 Gave lecture to statistics and biostatistics graduate students about 3D Genomics and Long-range Gene Regulations.

-• STAT 998 - Statistical Consulting (Fall 2019 Guest Lecturer):
+• STAT 998 - Statistical Consulting (Fall 2019 Guest Lecturer at University of Wisconsin - Madison):

 Lead lectures to discuss real-world consulting problem with statistics graduate students utilizing the traditional and modern statistical tools.